MrKristofere/WSA-with-GApps-Releases/docs/README.md

 _The repository is provided as a utility._

 _Android is a trademark of Google LLC.
-Windows is a trademark of Microsoft LLC._
+Windows is a trademark of Microsoft Corporation._